14 ROMANTIC HONEYMOON DESTINATIONS IN AUSTRALIA

 What’s more romantic than going for a walk in a beautiful tropical forest.
 Listen to the birds singing their songs and admire the pretty Witches Falls at the end of this 3-kilometre hiking trail.
 Another highlight is the Tamborine Rainforest Skywalk.
 This easy and short 1.5 km walk through the treetops offers stunning views of the surrounding forest.

 Last but certainly not least is Cedar Creek, another must-visit in Tamborine National Park.
 Here you can see a cascading waterfall that empties into a natural swimming pool.
 Go for a swim or relax on the rocks while admiring the view of the waterfall and each other.
 As it gets quite busy during the weekend, it’s best to visit during weekdays.

 A very beautiful and romantic place to stay is the Cedar Creek Lodges in Mount Tambourine, in fact, this is a wedding location as well so you could even consider tying the knot here!
 Spend a night to two on the Gold Coast on the way home for some nightlife.

 Suggested By Lotte from Phenomenal Globe Travel Blog

 Bruny Island, Tasmania

-If you’re looking for some cosy privacy, memorable scenery and gourmet food, Bruny Island on Tasmania’s east coast should be on your list of Australian honeymoon spots to consider.
+If you’re looking for some cozy privacy, memorable scenery, and gourmet food, Bruny Island on Tasmania’s east coast should be on your list of Australian honeymoon spots to consider.
 The ferry to Bruny Island leaves from Kettering, 30 minutes south of Hobart.

 You can take a car on the ferry and it’s a good idea to drive as besides relaxing, there’s a lot to see and do.
 The island’s highlights will depend on your interests.
 For a bit of indulgence, Bruny Island has one of Australia’s most delicious artisan food trails.